DrewRoss5/libMatrixImproved/README.md

 - Notes: throws a `std::invalid_argument` if the width or height of either matrix is different.
 ### void Matrix::subtract(const Matrix& mat):
   - See above, but for subtraction
-### Matrix Matrix::multiply(const Matrix& mat):
+### Matrix Matrix::multiply(Matrix& mat):
 - Parameters:
-  - `const Matrix& mat`: The matrix to multiply this one by
+  - `const Matrix& mat`: The matrix to multiply this one by.
 - Returns:
   - The result of Matrix multliplication between this Matrix and `mat`.
 - Description: Performs Matrix multiplication by multiplying this Matrix by `mat` and returns the result of the multiplication as a new `Matrix` object.
+This will use all cores available on the CPU.
+### Matrix Matrix::multiply_singlethread(Matrix& mat):
+- Parameters:
+  - `const Matrix& mat`: The matrix to multiply this one by.
+- Returns:
+  - The result of Matrix multliplication between this Matrix and `mat`.
+- Description: Performs Matrix multiplication by multiplying this Matrix by `mat` and returns the result of the multiplication as a new `Matrix` object.
+This will use only one thread.
 ## Double Arithmetic:
 ### void Matrix::add(double n):
 - Parameters: